Food

 Foodborne illnesses and improper food production practices have the potential to harm a multitude of people in a relatively short period.
 Restaurants, markets and other food service establishments can be the source of these illnesses, if they do not operate using proven health-protection practices.
 St. Charles County Environmental Public Health professionals ensure that these public businesses function in a manner that protects the well-being of their customers.

 The food safety program includes routine and follow-up inspections, investigations into complaints and suspected foodborne illnesses, implementation of food recalls, the operation of multi-lingual food safety classes, plan reviews for new and remodeled facilities, and the issuance of licenses to food facilities.
-The program also offers basic food safety certification classes to assist food operators and managers in training key staff.

 Monitoring Food Service Providers